 Be careful on emails

 Scammers now target people by sending them emails that can extract your information like passwords to the sites you shop.
 For example, you could have an email saying redeem your special offer.
 However, if you check carefully, this is not the day that the company offers special offers.
 That is a red flag.
 Therefore, you should not click emails from an unknown source or unrecognized sellers.
-This might end up infecting your machine.
+This might end up infecting your machine – take a look on this article about how to online shopping.

 Safe online shopping starts with you.
 Take precautions by avoiding clicking on suspicious links.
 Also, ensure you check your statements frequently.